yigitzarbun/credit-allocation/README.md

 "role_name": "admin"
 }

-As a result, the account holder will be authenticated and authorized as an admin upon signing in.
+As a result, the account holder will be authenticated and authorized as admin upon signing in.
 Next, the admin may add other employees, who'd be regarded as "analyst" and will have view-only permissions.

 Here's how to use the Credit Allocation Site:

 1. Employees log in to the site using their credentials.
-2. They may retreive applications from Typeform via `/unprocessed-loan-requests`.
+2. They may retreive and view applications from Typeform via `/unprocessed-loan-requests`.
+Make sure to add the Typeform form id to /credit-allocation/server/api/server.js where the `typeFormId` variable is initialized.
 3. After obtaining applications from Typeform, the data is displayed on the site, where the employee can allocate a priority for the application.
 4. The site calculates the credit score and priority based on the sector and occupation scores, which can be edited by the user.
 5. The employee can then send the processed customer application data to Pipedrive.
+Make sure to add your Pipedrive credentials on Lines 134 - 143 at the ProcessedLoanRequests.js file located under src/components folder.

 ## Contributing

 If you want to contribute to the Credit Allocation Site, please submit a pull request.
-Make sure your code passes the tests before submitting.